TodePond/TodePondDotCom/sky/the-problem-with-independent-researchers/why/readme.md

 On the one hand, I had some people telling me that independent researchers **do** in fact work openly— that no one was saying they don't work openly.

-And on the other hand, I had a queue of independent researchers lining up to tell me they **don't** work openly because working openly is a bad idea (because of one of the above reasons).
+And on the other hand, I had a queue of independent researchers lining up to tell me that they **don't** work openly because working openly is a bad idea (because of one of the above reasons).

 Unfortunately I can't share any of those responses openly here because they were all sent in private messages and closed communities.
 I did [ask](https://mas.to/@TodePond/113525040830359032) though.